oracle-samples/clara-rules/README.md

 # _About_

-Clara is a forward-chaining rules engine written in Clojure with Java interoperability.
+Clara is a forward-chaining rules engine written in Clojure(Script) with Java interoperability.
 It aims to simplify code with a developer-centric approach to expert systems.
 See [clara-rules.org](http://www.clara-rules.org) for more.

 # _Usage_